-a Step 3 Analysis Set: All 286 step 3 randomized or registered patients combined regardless of MRD status (152 patients in the blinatumomab plus chemotherapy arm and 134 patients in the chemotherapy arm).
+aStep 3 analysis set: All 286 step 3 randomized or registered patients combined regardless of MRD status (152 patients in the blinatumomab plus chemotherapy arm and 134 patients in the chemotherapy arm).

-^b Estimated via median time to KM censoring.
+^bEstimated via median time to KM censoring.

-^c The between-group difference in survival probability was requested from the sponsor to aid in the interpretation of the results for this end point.
+°The between-group difference in survival probability was requested from the sponsor to aid in the interpretation of the results for this end point.

-d Certainty was not rated down for indirectness or imprecision.
-Although limitations regarding internal validity were identified (open-label design, potential selection bias, results from interim analyses, and OS was conducted as a post-hoc analysis), certainty was not rated down for risk of bias because the limitations were determined to have a small or no impact on the results.
-No empirically derived and validated MID was identified for the between-group difference in the probability of survival.
-The clinical experts consulted for this review suggested that a 5% between-group difference would be clinically meaningful and this value was used as the threshold.
+^dCertainty was not rated down for indirectness or imprecision.
+Although limitations regarding internal validity were identified (open-label design, potential selection bias, results from interim analyses, and OS was conducted as a post hoc analysis), certainty was not rated down for risk of bias because the limitations were determined to have a small or no impact on the results.
+No empirically derived and validated minimal important difference (MID) was identified for the between-group difference in the probability of survival.
+The clinical experts consulted for this review suggested that a 5% between-group difference would be clinically meaningful, and this value was used as the threshold.

-e Full Analysis Set: All 224 Step 3 randomized patients who are assessed as MRD-negative centrally after induction and intensification chemotherapy (112 patients in the blinatumomab plus chemotherapy arm and 112 patients in the chemotherapy arm).
+eFull analysis set: All 224 step 3 randomized patients who were assessed as MRD-negative centrally after induction and intensification chemotherapy (112 patients in the blinatumomab plus chemotherapy arm and 112 patients in the chemotherapy arm).

-Certainty was not rated down for indirectness.
-Although limitations regarding internal validity were identified (open-label design, results from interim analyses, and OS was conducted as a post-hoc analysis), certainty was not rated down for risk of bias because the limitations were determined to have a small or no impact on the results.
+1Certainty was not rated down for indirectness.
+Although limitations regarding internal validity were identified (open-label design, results from interim analyses, and OS was conducted as a post hoc analysis), certainty was not rated down for risk of bias because the limitations were determined to have a small or no impact on the results.
 Rated down 1 level for imprecision.
 No empirically derived and validated MID was identified for the between-group difference in the probability of survival.
-The clinical experts consulted for this review suggested that a 5% between-group difference would be clinically meaningful and this value was used as the threshold.
+The clinical experts consulted for this review suggested that a 5% between-group difference would be clinically meaningful, and this value was used as the threshold.
 The point estimate suggests clinically meaningful increases in OS at 3 years while the lower bound of the 95% CI crosses the between-group difference threshold of 5%.

-g Step 3 MRD Positive Analysis Set: All 62 patients from Step 3 analysis set that are MRD-positive at Step 3 using the protocol-specified cut-off of ≤ 0.01% (40 patients in the blinatumomab plus chemotherapy arm and 22 patients in the chemotherapy arm).
+^aStep 3 MRD-positive analysis set: All 62 patients from the step 3 analysis set with MRD positivity at step 3 using the protocol-specified cut-off of < 0.01% (40 patients in the blinatumomab plus chemotherapy arm and 22 patients in the chemotherapy arm).

-^h Certainty was not rated down for indirectness.
-Although limitations regarding internal validity were identified (open-label design, potential selection bias, results from interim analyses, and OS was conducted as a post-hoc analysis), certainty was not rated down for risk of bias because the limitations were determined to have a small or no impact on the results.
+^hCertainty was not rated down for indirectness.
+Although limitations regarding internal validity were identified (open-label design, potential selection bias, results from interim analyses, and OS was conducted as a post hoc analysis), certainty was not rated down for risk of bias because the limitations were determined to have a small or no impact on the results.
 Rated down 1 level for imprecision.
 No empirically derived and validated MID was identified for the between-group difference in the probability of survival.
-The clinical experts consulted for this review suggested that a 5% between-group difference would be clinically meaningful and this value was used as the threshold.
+The clinical experts consulted for this review suggested that a 5% between-group difference would be clinically meaningful, and this value was used as the threshold.
 The point estimate suggests clinically meaningful increases in OS at 3 years while the lower bound of the 95% CI crosses the between-group difference threshold of 5%.
-While results are from a relatively small sample (n = 62), certainty was not further rated down due to imprecision as this limitation was determined to have a small or no impact on the results.
+Although results are from a relatively small sample (n = 62), certainty was not further rated down due to imprecision because this limitation was determined to have a small or no impact on the results.